Learning-Augmented Decentralized Online Convex Optimization in Networks: : Linearly Combining ML Advice and Expert Advice

-At time $t$, each agent $v$ feeds its locally available information $I^v_t$ as input into its ML policy $\tilde{\pi}_v$ and expert policy $\pi^{\dagger}_v$ to receive $\tilde{x}_t^{v}$ and $x_t^{v,\dagger}$, respectively, based on which it chooses $x_t^v$ as the actual action.
-When the context is clear, we also use ML \emph{prediction} to refer to the ML action.
+Had we known which policy --- the ML policy $\tilde{\pi}$ or the expert policy $\pi^{\dagger}$ --- would be better for a problem instance in advance, the problem would become trivial and we just need to choose the better policy.
+But, this is not possible in an online setting.
+To exploit the potential of ML predictions by augmenting the expert advice $x_t^\dagger$ with the ML advice $\tilde{x}^v_t$, out first attempt is to construct a linear combination of the two advice for each agent, which is defined as follows:

+where $\gamma \in [0,1]$ is the hyperparameter that reflects our confidence in ML predictions: the larger $\gamma \in [0,1]$, the more we trust the ML advice.
+We refer to this algorithm as \ouralglinear, which is also described in Algorithm~\ref{alg:RP-OBD}.
 Note that, in Algorithm~\ref{alg:RP-OBD}, we run the expert policy (e.g., the localized policy proposed in \cite{Decentralized_SOCO_YihengLin_Adam_ICML_2022_pmlr-v162-lin22c}) independently as if it is applied alone.
 Thus, the expert policy $\pi^{\dagger}_v$ does not need to use all the information in $I^v_t$.